 “Teacher, DID YOU SEE THAT?
 Joseph talked to me – just like I’m REGULAR!”

-In Language today, I taught another lesson on a-b-c order: I reviewed WHY we should use a-b-c order and HOW it can help us.
+In Language today, I taught another lesson on a-b-c order.
+I reviewed some reasons WHY we should use a-b-c order and HOW it can help us.

 For one example, I showed the class how my assistant and I file their class work – under their last names.